-Avoid discussions of topics that are likely to upset you in public settings.
+Avoid discussions of topics that are likely to upset you at work.
+Try to keep your head on the job, rather than on external topics if you can.
 Try not to get pulled into heated arguments in person or on social media.
 If it does happen:

-- Take a step back and listen, understand and empathise, without judgement. - If you disagree, be aware of your facial expressions, tone of voice, hand gestures, and body language to make sure you are sending the right message.
-Especially since the person is unfamiliar, it is important to pick up on both of your non-verbal cues. - Take some time (maybe just a few seconds) to cool down before you respond, this will allow for a calmer and less emotional conversation. - Think carefully about unfriending/blocking a new person whose posts make you feel uncomfortable.
+- Take a step back and listen, understand and empathise, without judgement. - If you disagree, be aware of your facial expressions, tone of voice, hand gestures, and body language to make sure you are sending the right message. - Take some time (maybe just a few seconds) to cool down before you respond, this will allow for a calmer and less emotional conversation. - Think carefully about unfriending/blocking co-workers if their social media posts make you feel uncomfortable.
 It may be better to stop looking at the posts, or hide them for a while to clear your head.
+The same goes for replying to emails that they may send you, especially on your work account.